Chart Color Schemes

 Infrastructure

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 25 projects that are expected to impact the area.
-Notable projects include the John Hunter Health and Innovation Precinct, Newcastle Inner City Bypass - Rankin Park to Jesmond, Lambton Park Master Plan, and Wests Group Townhouse Development.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects likely affecting the region.
+Notable initiatives include John Hunter Health and Innovation Precinct, Lambton Park Master Plan, Wests Group Townhouse Development, and Newcastle Inner City Bypass - Rankin Park to Jesmond.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.